 Sadly, when these checks are skipped you may get the wrong person’s medication altogether.

-You then suffer because you did not get your medication, you suffer because you are taking the wrong medication and you continue to suffer as it takes time to wean off the wrong medication and then get the benefit of your correct medication.
+You then suffer an adverse drug event because you did not get your medication.
+You may suffer too because you are taking the wrong medication and continue to suffer as it takes time to wean off the wrong medication and then get the benefit of your correct medication.

 Getting the wrong person’s medication at the pharmacy